 Electronics Engineering Technology

-Skills Taught in our Electronic Engineering Tech School:
+Skills Taught in our Electronics Engineering Tech School:

 - Learn to calibrate, install, troubleshoot and repair electronic equipment.

-- Build professional skills to begin a career as an Electronic Engineering Technician, Electromechanical Technician, or Field Service Technician.
+- Build professional skills to begin a career as an Electronics Engineering Technician, Electro-mechanical Technician, or Field Service Technician.

 - Prepare to work in industries like telecommunications, biomedical systems, information technology.